Providing resources, research & advocacy to level the playing field for women entrepreneurs

 Leadership Lab Workshops: Each year, the Athena Center offers 40 – 50 Leadership Lab workshops to Barnard students on a wide range of leadership skills, from financial literacy to effective negotiation to story-telling and communication.
 Ranging from two-hour to full-day sessions, the workshops are taught by experienced trainers and professionals and feature interactive, hands-on components.
 Among the offerings is a special series designed for young entrepreneurs.
 Taught by experienced entrepreneurs and angel investors, these workshops help Barnard students learn the basics of starting their own businesses, strategies, project management and team building that are necessary for successful startups.
 LEARN MORE

 Entrepreneurs in Training: In collaboration with Barnard’s Office of Pre-College Programs and leading business and STEM educators, Athena has launched an intensive 10-day summer program for female high-school students called Entrepreneurs-in-Training.
-Starting Summer 2013, participants will design businesses, pitch their plans to respected investors from the startup sector, and be exposed to core entrepreneurial concepts.
+During the Summers 2013 and 2014, participants designed businesses, pitched their plans to respected investors from the startup sector, and were exposed to core entrepreneurial concepts.
 The program will foster the confidence and develop skills young women need to launch their own ventures.
 LEARN MORE

 Additional Programs & Partnerships: